Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications

 One challenging task was to assess the perceptual quality of the output images.
-While there are a wide variety of metrics that can be used to assess global image quality of outputs, such as Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR), they do not give a detailed breakdown about how the model is affecting perception of features, such as rebar grids and tendon ducts.
+While there are a wide variety of metrics that can be used to assess global image quality of outputs, such as the Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR), these metrics do not give a detailed breakdown about how the model is affecting the perception of features, such as rebar grids and tendon ducts.
 If we want to know how the upsampling model is affecting the perception of features within the concrete, we must find a way of separating features from one another.
-A solution to this problem is to train a second model to perform semantic segmentation, a machine learning technique used to classify pixels within an image and assign them to a specific class.
-This means that each pixel in the muographic image is assigned to either concrete, rebar, tendon duct, air void or `unknown'. `Unknown' objects were added as the fourth and final object type such that the segmentation model could assign a class to miscellaneous objects it deemed to not fall into any of the other classes.
-The shape, size and materials used for `unknown' objects is less constrained, hence a variety of shapes and densities were used to define them.
+A solution to this problem is to train a second model to perform semantic segmentation, which is a~machine learning technique used to classify pixels within an image and assign them to a specific class.
+This means that each pixel in the muographic image is assigned to either concrete, rebar, tendon duct, air void, or `unknown'. `Unknown' objects were added as the fourth and final object type such that the segmentation model could assign a class to miscellaneous objects it deemed to not fall into any of the other classes.
+The shape, size, and materials used for `unknown' objects are less constrained; hence, a variety of shapes and densities were used to define them.